-Section 17 of the JCQ publication Instructions for conducting examinations provides clarity on who may be present in the examination room.
+Section 17 of the JCQ document Instructions for conducting examinations provides clarity on who may be present in the examination room.

 The head of centre has a duty to maintain the integrity of the examination and to ensure that fully trained invigilators are in place for examinations and on-screen tests.

-Invigilators must have been trained to undertake their duties (see section 12 of the JCQ publication Instructions for conducting examinations).
+Invigilators must have been trained to undertake their duties (see section 12 of the JCQ document Instructions for conducting examinations).

 Rules relating to centre staff other than exams officers and invigilators